mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 # Getting Started
 ## 1. Library Installation

-* Dependancy: You will need to install Adafruit_GFX from the "Library > Manage Libraries" menu.
+* Dependency: You will need to install Adafruit_GFX from the "Library > Manage Libraries" menu.
 * Install this library from the Arduino Library manager.

 Library also tested to work fine with PlatformIO, install into your PlatformIO projects' lib/ folder as appropriate.
 Or just add it into [platformio.ini](/doc/BuildOptions.md) [lib_deps](https://docs.platformio.org/en/latest/projectconf/section_env_library.html#lib-deps) section.